Being a hybrid of the wild Asian Leopard cat, Bengals have certain specific requirements.

 If your Bengal cat absolutely despises wearing the harness, then it’s probably because:

-- The harness straps are too tight or broad
+• The harness straps are too broad and uncomfortable for your cat

-In that case, you’ll have to revisit step 1 and buy a harness with thinner straps or one that is a better fit.
+In that case, you’ll have to revisit step 1 and buy a harness with thinner straps or one that fits better.

 Step 4: Let your Bengal cat move around with the harness